AbhijeetKrishnan/vscode-markdown-reddit-spoiler/README.md

   - TeX math (rendered, for e.g., using [Markdown+Math](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath))
   - images
 - spoilers in the preview rapidly flash when the Markdown file is being actively updated
+- long lines in spoilers are not wrapped correctly